Aditprayogo/GithubUsers/README.md

     />
 </p>

+# What is Clean Architecture ?

+Clean architecture is a software design philosophy that separates the elements of a design into ring levels.
+An important goal of clean architecture is to provide developers with a way to organize code in such a way that it encapsulates the business logic but keeps it separate from the delivery mechanism.

+# Layers
+- **Domain** - Contains the business logic of the application.
+It is the individual and innermost module.
+It’s a complete java module.
+- **Data** It includes the domain layer.
+It would implement the interface exposed by domain layer and dispenses data to app
+- **Presentation** - A layer that interacts with the UI, mainly Android Stuff like Activities, Fragments, ViewModel, etc. It would include both domain and data layers.

 ## How to Use This App :
 Generate your token in here https://github.com/settings/tokens and replace with your token in **build.gradle**
 ```kotlin